About

 One of the most influential garden designers of the twentieth century, Miss Jekyll created some 400 gardens across the British Isles, Europe and America.
 More than 100 of them, including her own at Munstead Wood in Surrey, were in partnership with the architect Sir Edwin Lutyens.

 Born in London in 1843, the young Gertrude spent her childhood in Bramley, amid the rural heaths and woods of Surrey.
+Throughout her life she was known as Miss Jekyll which was the convention for an unmarried woman.

 In 1861 she enrolled at the South Kensington Schools (later the Royal College of Art) and went on to become a talented artist, craftswoman and interior decorator.
 She later turned to gardening due to deteriorating eyesight.